spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/gm-wm/gm-wm-metric-computation/overcoming-the-partial-volume-effect.rst

 ``-method map``: Maximum A Posteriori
 -------------------------------------

-Because Maximum Likelihood estimation is sensitive to noise, especially in small tracts, we recommend using a modified version of Maximum Likelihood called Maximum a Posteriori.
-This method uses a prior based on the average metric value within the CSF, WM and GM compartments.
+Because Maximum Likelihood estimation is sensitive to noise, especially in small tracts, we recommend using the Maximum a Posteriori method instead.
+This method adds a prior -- specifically, the maximum likelihood estimation computed within either the WM, GM, or CSF compartment of the image, depending on which area the ROI belongs to.
+(For example, if a metric is extracted for a specific WM tract, the maximum likelihood for the WM as a whole will be used as a prior.)

 The ``map`` method is the most robust to noise in small tracts.
 This was further validated using bootstrap simulations based on a synthetic MRI phantom.
 For more details, see `[Lévy et al., Neuroimage 2015] <https://pubmed.ncbi.nlm.nih.gov/26099457/>`_ (construction of the phantom, effect of noise, contrast) and `[De Leener et al., Neuroimage 2017; Appendix] <https://pubmed.ncbi.nlm.nih.gov/27720818/>`_ (effect of spatial resolution).

-..
-TODO: Is the prior taken from the atlas (not specific to any particular metric)?
-Or is it computed uniquely for each image?

 .. note:: The methods ``bin`` and ``wa`` can be used with any binary mask.
 However, the methods ``ml`` and ``map`` require you to warp the white matter atlas to the coordinate space of your data, as is shown on the next page.